 Most teenagers hate to admit it, but social media affects everyday life.
 Comparison, jealousy, competition, and judgement are the top four things that pass through a person’s mind every time they open a social media platform.
 Not only does this affect everyday life, but it can take a toll on one’s future by changing opinions and thoughts.

 While most social media platforms create a minimum age limit of 13 years old, there are kids younger that use these apps daily.
 The Common Sense Census shows that kids, as young as eight years old, struggle with their mental development due to the use of everyday social media.
-Starting young kids on social media is a poor decision due to the lack of development their brain has.
+Starting young kids on social media is a poor decision due to the lack of development their brain has at this point.

 Excessive use of social media apps can lead to sleep disruption, a failure in real life interactions with others, addictive behaviors, and overall impacting the well being of your physical health.
 In regard to the mental side of it, social media could also increase the risk of anxiety and depression, low self esteem, and a distorted self image.